37-Year-Old Outfielder – Free Agent

 Andruw Jones Contract Information:

-Agreed to a one-year, $3.6 million contract with the Rakuten Golden Eagles of Japan's Pacific League in December of 2012.
+Agreed to a one-year, $3.8 million contract with Rakuten of the Japanese Pacific League in January of 2014.

 To instantly reveal our fantasy analysis of every player – including Andruw Jones – simply subscribe now.

 Andruw Jones Split Stats (View Full Split Stats)

 |Year||Age||Lg||Tm||PA||AB||Walk Rate||Strikeout Rate||BB/K Ratio||Contact Rate||BABIP||Isolated Power|

 Andruw Jones: Past News Updates ( ▲ View most recent update )